As the world suffers from a respiratory pandemic, the need to breathe clean air has never been more apparent.

 Typically, those most at risk from this protracted public health emergency are people already disproportionately vulnerable to climate change and degradation.

-2018 report by the UN’s Intergovernmental Panel on Climate Change (IPCC) found that air pollution and climate change are closely interlinked — as the same emissions that heat the atmosphere influence our air quality, and both outdoor and indoor pollutants are more likely to be found in low-income cities.
+A 2018 report by the UN’s Intergovernmental Panel on Climate Change (IPCC) found that air pollution and climate change are closely interlinked — as the same emissions that heat the atmosphere influence our air quality, and both outdoor and indoor pollutants are more likely to be found in low-income cities.

 Low and middle-income countries generally have less rigorous policies when it comes to clean air solutions.